Under Testing – Official Launch Coming Soon

 Coverage applies only to perils listed in the policy.

-Some perils (e.g., war risks, delay) may require explicit inclusion.
+Some perils (e.g., specific pests, diseases) may require explicit inclusion.

 Insurer-specific wording governs actual claim eligibility.